 available on hand, wound on a 3.5" diameter acrylic cylinder, with the bottom of the primary coil just about half an inch above the bottom of the secondary coil.

-I was still waiting for the varnish to dry on my just-wound secondary coil, so I borrowed a friends' secondary coil which was wound on the same-sized PVC former.
+I was still waiting for the varnish to dry on my just-wound secondary coil, so I borrowed a secondary coil which was wound on the same-sized PVC former.
 This secondary coil was 2.4" in diameter, wound to a length of just about 10.5".
-Although it was wound with AWG36 wire, it was wound quite loosely with an estimated 1700 turns of wire.
-For the topload, I used my home-made form toroid, measuring about 2.2" x 7.5".
+Although it was wound with AWG36 wire, it was wound quite loosely with an estimated 1650 turns of wire

 21 Feb 2013

-primary as calculated, and did a few improvements to the power circuitry - which means cleaning up the burnt trace and fixing it with a wire and adding a 10A fast-blow fuse to the primary circuit.
-I also decided to make the coil even more portable by integrating its own 19V power supply unit (a 19V 2.1A SMPS for small netbooks I bought off ebay for $4).
-In addition, I installed a power-bus switch to turn on the bus capacitors only after the 19V power supply had kicked in.
+Next, I installed a power-bus switch to turn on primary power bus only after the 19V power supply had kicked in.
 The 60N60 IGBTs were also replaced with 65N60 IGBTs, which, according to the datasheets, suggest that they are essentially similar, but the 65N60s are a dollar cheaper and come in a slightly different package.
 I used a larger heatsink and replaced the fan with a more powerful one.
 Finally, I borrowed a 8" x 2.2" AmazingOne aluminium spun toroid from Bayley to finish off the coil.